 Mariely Moronta-Sanchez ’10

-Ms. Moronta-Sanchez has spent the last decade working on community impact projects through a racial equity lens.
-Most recently, she worked within the New York State legislature as Chief of Staff to Assembly Member Robert J. Rodriguez of the 68th Assembly District.
+Ms. Moronta-Sanchez has spent the last decade working on community impact projects that advance racial equity.
+Most recently, she served as the director of community outreach for the Institute for Health, Health Care Policy, and Aging Research at Rutgers University.
+She has also worked within the New York State legislature as chief of staff to Assemblymember Robert J. Rodriguez of the 68th Assembly District.
 In that capacity, she developed solutions that centered primarily on divested communities in NYS.
 Before this role, Ms. Moronta-Sanchez developed and managed community partnerships for the Manhattan District Attorney’s Office.
 She has worked on a variety of community partnerships that focused on empowering the voices of people living in public housing, addressing the needs of youth impacted by violence and connecting disenfranchised communities to resources.

 Ms. Moronta-Sanchez is a graduate of Marymount Manhattan College with a Bachelor’s degree in English.
 She also attended The New School, pursuing a Masters in Urban Policy Analysis and Management.
 While a student at MMC, she was selected by then-Manhattan Borough President Scott M. Stringer as a 2010 Civic Leader of Tomorrow.